ibexa/documentation-developer/docs/extending/extending_udw.md

 ## Add new configuration

 UDW configuration can change dynamically depending on occurring events.
-It can be used for example, for defining which content should be exposed to a user after logging in.
+You can use it, for example, to define which content should be exposed to a user after logging in.

 By default, only one element from configuration file is applied to Universal Discovery Widget.
 You can modify it dynamically by passing context to generate configuration based on a specific event.